operator-framework/java-operator-sdk/README.md

 In this way the operator is not highly available.
 However for operators this not necessary an issue, if the operator just gets restarted after it went down.

+#### At Least Once

+To implement controller logic, we have to override two methods: `createOrUpdateResource` and `deleteResource`.
+These methods are called if a resource is create/changed or marked for deletion.
+In most cases these methods will be called just once, but in some rare cases can happen that are called more then once.
+In practice this means that the implementation needs to be **idempotent**.

+### Smart Scheduling

+In our scheduling algorithm we make sure, that no events are processed concurrently for a resource.
+In addition we provide a customizable retry mechanism to deal with temporal errors.

 #### Operator Restarts

 When an operator is started we got events for every resource (of a type we listen to) already on the cluster.
 Even if the resource is not changed
 (We use `kubectl get ... --watch` in the background).
 This can be a huge amount of resources depending on your use case.
 So it could be a good case just have a status field on the resource which is checked, if there anything needs to be done.

-#### At Least Once

-To implement controller logic, we have to override two methods: `createOrUpdateResource` and `deleteResource`.
-These methods are called if a resource is create/changed or marked for deletion.
-In most cases these methods will be called just once, but in some rare cases can happen that are called more then once.
-In practice this means that the implementation needs to be **idempotent**.

 #### Deleting a Resource